evelynjulia/a500_notebooks/project_idea.md

 # Deadline updates - 12 Nov

+Understand forecast model boundary layer parameterization and compare with tower or sonde data

-Have 3 papers and a dataset by next week
+Have 3 papers and a dataset by Friday.
+So we will have 6 pages of setting and analysis and 6 pages of our own data analysis etc.

 What am I most interested in? wind?